-Rachel works with children of all ages, and works with parents through the learning process to help their child reach their gross motor developmental milestones.
+Rachel works with children of all ages and works with parents through the learning process to help their child reach their gross motor developmental milestones.
 From crawling, walking, running, and jumping, her passion is teaching children how to move and groove.
 Strong collaboration between occupational, physical and speech therapists is something that she feels strongly about.
-Rachel can also be seen playing the flute at different events throughout the community because she is a professional flautist.
+Rachel can also be seen playing the flute at different events throughout the community because she is a professional flutist.
 If she isn't running around the clinic or playing the flute she can be found spoiling her two fur babies!

 Jo Anne Carpenter, PT